COVID-19: the challenge of a safe return to schools.

 The digital transformation is spreading rapidly in various market sectors, and education is no exception.
-The widespread use of personal laptops for students, the use of online platforms for remote learning, teamworking on shared digital tools and cloud software.
-Just some of the new practices that harness the many advantages of the Internet – but also expose its weaknesses: cybercriminals are increasingly targeting schools.
+The widespread use of personal laptops for students, online platforms for remote learning, teamworking on shared digital tools and cloud software.
+These are just some of the new practices that harness the many advantages of the internet – but also expose its weaknesses: cybercriminals are increasingly targeting schools.
 Network security is not always guaranteed and yet is of primary importance.
-There are indeed a number of easy-to-install devices, such as a time server, that can be put in place to reduce cyberattacks.
+There are indeed a number of easy-to-install devices, such as time servers, that can be put in place to reduce cyberattacks.

 What specific solutions are available to address these problems?

-Schools have to review their organisation in order to intagrate these new constraints and to ensure a safe return for eveybody.
+Schools have to review their organisation in order to integrate these new measures and to ensure a safe return for everybody.

 Increase awareness and set a pace with an audio system:

-- Give reminders of barrier measures and safety measures to promote good application
+- Give reminders of coronavirus and safety measures to promote adherence

-- Set the pace of the school day (break time bells, start and end of lessons, etc.) to control the volume of people in corridors
+- Set the pace of the school day (break time bells, start and end of lessons) to control the volume of people in corridors

-- Provide information by broadcasting messages, either scheduled or live
+- Provide information by broadcasting live or scheduled messages

 Support digitisation with an internal time server